harshit-8080/harshit-8080/README.md

 - 👋 Hi, I’m @harshit-8080
 - ❤️ I'm a self-taught passionate full stack developer from India 🇮🇳
-- 👀 Interested in building scalable product
+- 👀 Interested in building a scalable product
 - 💼 I’m currently working as SDE-II @ GYTWorkz
 - 🌱 I’m looking to collaborate on backend frameworks
 - 💬 Ask me about anything